 Who owns Android, really?

 Google is also responsible for the main Android Open Source Project (AOSP) releases.
 While other parties are free to modify or contribute to AOSP source code, they’re not the ones who produce major milestones.
-Unlike the decentralized Linux, it’s Google who ultimately drives the Android operating system, even if it’s not the one who owns every last bit of code.
+Unlike the decentralized Linux, it’s Google who ultimately drives the Android operating system.
+Even if it’s not the one who owns every last bit of code.

 Who else has a stake in Android OS?

-It’s also quite common for Chinese vendors like Huawei, which can’t use Google’s proprietary apps in their home country, to develop highly customized Android versions where Google has comparatively little say.
+It’s also quite common for Chinese vendors like HUAWEI, which can’t use Google’s proprietary apps in their home country, to develop highly customized Android versions where Google has comparatively little say.

 This doesn’t leave Google completely out of the loop.
-Companies like Amazon and Huawei often base their OS releases around Google’s updates.
+Companies like Amazon and HUAWEI often base their OS releases around Google’s updates.
 However, it’s not Google’s responsibility to maintain those platforms.
 In that light, the question of who owns Android is dictated by who’s using the operating system.